phpmyadmin/phpmyadmin/config.rst

 Since release 3.5.0 you can show recently used tables in the navigation panel.
 It helps you to jump across table directly, without the need to select the database, and then select the table.
-Using  you can configure the maximum number of recent tables shown.
-When you select a table from the list, it will jump to the page specified in .
+Using :config:option:`$cfg['NumRecentTables']` you can configure the maximum number of recent tables shown.
+When you select a table from the list, it will jump to the page specified in :config:option:`$cfg['NavigationTreeDefaultTabTable']`.
 Without configuring the storage, you can still access the recently used tables, but it will disappear after you logout.
 To allow the usage of this functionality persistently:

-* set up  and the phpMyAdmin configuration storage
+* set up :config:option:`$cfg['Servers'][$i]['pmadb']` and the phpMyAdmin configuration storage
-* put the table name in ``$cfg['Servers'][$i]['recent']`` (e.g.
+* put the table name in :config:option:`$cfg['Servers'][$i]['recent']` (e.g.
   'pma\_recent')